mcqueenl837-cloud/Nexus/README.md

 The Idea:
 While i was studying  from my Classical Mechanics textbook, i came across a problem .
 Textbooks have references for Topics,Equations and Figures, they are mentioned in nearby texts.
 When we try to find that cross-refrences within the books it takes a lot of time to gather them resulting in the wastage of time that could be used for studying further topics.

-What Nexus Does:
+## How It Works

-Nexus is a Retrieval-Augmented Generation (RAG) application designed to answer questions from a **text-based PDF textbook** with high accuracy while minimizing hallucinations.
+**Phase 1 — Extraction**
-When a textbook is uploaded, Nexus first extracts its text using PyMuPDF.
-It then uses the PDF's Table of Contents (TOC) to identify where the actual chapters begin, ignoring front matter such as the cover page, copyright page, preface, and index.
+Uses PyMuPDF's `get_toc()` to find the table of contents and locate the page where actual content begins, skipping front matter like the preface and copyright pages.
+Every page's text is saved to a JSON dictionary, with page numbers as keys.

-The extracted content is stored in a JSON file where each key represents a page number and its corresponding value contains the complete text of that page.
+**Phase 2 — Mapping**
-Next, Nexus analyzes the textbook using **Regular Expressions (Regex)** to identify the structure of the book.
-It recognizes chapter headings, equations, and figure captions through their numbering patterns, such as  Equation 7.8, Eq.
-8.1, or Figure 9.1.
-For every topic it discovers, Nexus also searches the surrounding text to build relationships between topics, equations, and figures, creating a structured knowledge map of the textbook.
+Regex identifies topics, equations, and figures by their naming patterns (e.g. "3.2", "Equation 7.8", "Fig 9.1") and scans nearby text for cross-references between them.
+The result is a structured map: topic → content → related topics, equations, and figures.

-The extracted information is stored in the following format:
+**Phase 3 — Embeddings**
-Topic->Topic Content->Related Topics,Equations and Figures
+Each piece of content is converted into a vector embedding using a pre-trained sentence-transformer model and stored in ChromaDB.

-This structured data is converted into vector embeddings using a pre-trained embedding model and stored in ChromaDB.
-When a user asks a question, Nexus performs a cosine similarity search to retrieve only the most relevant sections of the textbook.
-These retrieved passages, along with the user's question, are then sent to the language model with a carefully designed prompt.
+**Phase 4 — Retrieval and Response**

-Unlike general-purpose AI assistants, Nexus does not send the entire textbook to the language model.
+When you ask a question, Nexus finds the closest matches via cosine similarity, builds a prompt containing only that relevant content, and sends it to Groq for an explanation.

-For example, a 600-page textbook can easily require more than 500,000 tokens, which exceeds the context window of most language models and significantly increases token usage.
-Sending such a large amount of information is both inefficient and more likely to produce hallucinations.
+**Why this matters:** sending an entire 600-page book to an LLM can mean 500,000+ tokens of context — most of it irrelevant to your question, and a real driver of hallucination.
+By retrieving only what's relevant, Nexus keeps the context small and grounded, which is the core idea behind RAG (Retrieval Augmented Generation).

 What Makes Nexus Different?